journey-js/journey/dev-setup.md

 // Watch files for changes and copy changed files to the build folder watchAssets();

+// Start transpiling and bundling our ES6 JS into ES5 JS. compileJS();

-// Setup a watcher to copy changed files to the biuld folder function watchAssets() {
+// Setup a watcher to copy changed files to the build folder function watchAssets() {

 	chokidar.watch( srcFolder + '/**/*' ).on( 'all', ( event, path ) => {